3.1 General requirements:

 - Attached files as additional support for completion (highly recommended).

-IMPORTANT: if a finding persists, the root cause has not been properly eliminated, so further analysis is necessary to determine new preventive and/or corrective actions.
+IMPORTANT: If a finding persists, the root cause has not been properly eliminated.
+Further analysis is necessary to determine new preventive and/or corrective actions.